allalimu/LiteratureNotes/README.md

 4. When reviewing is finished, TODO Tags will be removed from the file.
 5. If interest was lost in the material, a \.nah is added to the file name before \.md.

+## Sections Explanation

+Most sections are self-explanatory in nature.
+The following is an explanation for the not so obvious folders/files.

+### PlanningToReview

+As a researcher wannabe (lol), i often plan to learn on a subject through a body of literature, sometimes in a certain order, and each md file in this folder will explain this part.

 --------

 ###### That's it.
 That's the ReadMe file.